 If you live in the Newport Beach area, you know that it is generally speaking, a beautiful coastal town, and probably one of the safest cities in the nation.
 It is reputed for its sun-kissed beaches, upscale shops and restaurants and valuable real estate.
 But, this is not a city that is immune from crime or arrests.
-Some of the most common types of crimes that lead to arrests in Newport Beach include driving under the influence of alcohol and/or drugs, assault, vehicle burglary, theft, robbery and white collar crimes such as forgery and embezzlement.
+Some of the most common types of crimes that lead to arrests in Newport Beach include DUI (alcohol and/or drugs), assault, vehicle burglary, theft, robbery and white collar crimes such as forgery and embezzlement.

 We represent individuals who have been accused of the following: